mquan/cortex/README.md

     `val()`                   | Alias for `getValue`
     `set(value)`              | Changes the value and rewrap the subtree.
     `remove()`                | Self destruct method: remove self from parent if nested, set value to undefined if root level.
-    `.on("update", callback)` | Add a callback to run on update event (only available on root object) `.off("update", callback)`| Remove a callback.
+    `on("update", callback)` | Add a callback to run on update event (only available on root object) `off("update", callback)`| Remove a callback.
 If no callback is specified, all existing callbacks will be removed (only available on root object)
+    `getChanges()`            | Returns array of changes.
+Each change include the change type (either 'new', 'update', or 'delete'), the path (array of keys to the changed subtree), oldValue, and newValue
+    `didChange(key)`          | Returns boolean value whether a change was made. key is an optional argument.
+When key provided, it checks whether changes occur in the key subtree.
+When not provided, it checks whether any change was made on the current node.

 ### Cortex wrapper of array data has the following methods: